Orchidaceae/AI_palette_recommendation/README.md

 # AI-driven Palette Recommendation
-Recommendation system for 3 color palettes

-Uses supervised learning in order to predict user rating of palettes, classifying palettes into 3 score classes: 1 2 3 where 1=dislike, 2=neither dislike nor like, 3=like.
+Recommendation system for 3 color palettes written in python.
+It uses supervised learning in order to predict user rating of palettes, classifying palettes into 3 score classes: 1 2 3 where 1=dislike, 2=neither dislike nor like, 3=like.
+This classification model is utilized in a recommendation engine that gives palette recommendations based of the learned user preferences.

+# Problem Description
+The hexadecimal 3 byte web color encoding can represent 16<sup>6</sup> ≈ 16.8 million different colors.
+With a combination of 3 colors there are (16.8x10<sup>6</sup>)<sup>3</sup> ≈ 4.7 billion possible palettes too choose from.
+This is definitely too much for a person to go through.
+One possible solution of the problem of finding good matches for a persons preferences of color combination is to let a recommendation system do the bidding.

-## Classification problem
+## Classification Problem
 Multi-Class Classification, one sample belongs to just one of many classes.
+Content based filtering

 # Work process

-## Data collection
+## Data Collection
 Since the recommendation engine is supposed to personalize palette recommendations for specific users, data has to be collected and stored for better predictions.
 We came up with a system that shows the user a randomly generated 3 color palette and asks the user to rate it from 1 to 3 in order to collect preferens data.
 The 3 byte hexadecimal color codes and the rating number are then written to a csv-file for the later training of the neural network.

-## Data preprocessing
+## Data Preprocessing

 ### Try #1 - 3 dim palette space
 We first tested setting up a model for a 3 dimentional palette space where the axis were each one integer color of the palette.
 The model learned poorly since the data became to separate which made it hard to measure distance between datapoints and made the classification impossible on a small data set.
 This could be due to the colors being a mix of the color channels red/green/blue and representing them as decimal integers would for example make two blueish colors with a bit separate red values very distant on a color axis since the most sigificant byte is the red byte of the 3 byte hex colors.
 This systematic separation could be learned by a network but would proboably require more data than we had access to, therefore we decided to try modelling our sample data in a different way.